nashbio/policies/source/sections/07-systems_access_policy.md

 1. Each workforce member has and uses a unique user ID and password that identifies him/her as the user of the information system.
 2. Each Customer and Partner has and uses a unique user ID and password that identifies him/her as the user of the information system.
-3. All Customer support desk interactions must be verified before NashBio support personnel will satisfy any request having information security implications.
-   * NashBio's current support desk software, Zendesk, requires users to authenticate before submitting support tickets.
-   * Support issues submitted via NashBio's dashboard require that users authenticate with their NashBio account before submitting support tickets.
-   * Support issues submitted by email must be verified by NashBio personnel using a phone number that has been registered with the corresponding account.

 ## 7.6 Unique User Identification

 1. Access to the NashBio Platform systems and applications is controlled by requiring unique User Login IDs and passwords for each individual user and developer.
+NashBio accomplishes this using SSO infrastructure authenticated using SSO through Google and two-factor authentication.
 2. Passwords requirements mandate strong password controls (see below).
 3. Passwords are not displayed at any time and are not transmitted or stored in plain text.
 4. Default accounts on all production systems, including root, are disabled.